IT3038C/IT3038C.github.io/docs/week-9.md

 Let's try searching for all reviews on this page.

 Look at the page source and find the reviews.
-It looks like the reviews are in a “ratings” div class.
+It looks like the reviews are in a "ratings" div class.
 Let's try pulling that.

 ```python
 import requests, re